-- The highest long-term growth and rising dividend potential with a focus on long-term capital appreciation and very little to no current interest income. - The highest level of risk by holding only equity investments. - Their portfolio to have similar fluctuations in value and long-term return potential to the stock market.
+- To emphasize higher long-term growth and rising dividend potential with modest current interest income. - Higher risk, over the long term, than portfolios with a more income-oriented objective. - Their portfolio to have slightly smaller fluctuations in value and slightly lower long-term return potential than the stock market.

-For this portfolio objective, we recommend approximately 20%-40% in international investments.
+For this portfolio objective, we recommend approximately 15%-35% in international investments and no more than 5% in high-yield bonds or other aggressive-income investments.